selotape/distributed_k_means/README.md

 ## Experiments

-To show and compare SOCCER's performance, we scripted an experiment which 1. reads dataset X, 2. runs clustering algo Y and 3. prints results.
+To show and compare SOCCER's performance, we scripted an experiment which reads a chosen dataset, clusters it using a chosen algorithm and prints the results.
+This code allows to easily reproduce all experiments reported in the paper.

 ### 1. Configure the experiment

-The experiment script is highly configurable - e.g. which algo, how exactly to run it, which dataset to use, etc. You can set different config via environment variables.
+The experiment script is highly configurable - e.g. which algorithm, how exactly to run it, which dataset to cluster, etc. The experiment is configured via environment variables.

-**See all config options in `soccer/config.py`.**
+**See all configuration options in `soccer/config.py`.**

 ### 2. Run the experiment